- Clinical Informatics

 Current Research and Scholarly Interests

 I'm a Clinical Associate Professor of Pediatrics in the Division of Neonatal and Developmental Medicine at Stanford University.
 In addition to my clinical role is in newborn intensive care, I have an administrative appointment as Medical Director of Clinical Informatics at Stanford Children's Health.
 I completed a Master's in Biomedical Informatics at Stanford, became board certified in Clinical Informatics with the inaugural class in 2013, and serve as Program Director for the Stanford Clinical Informatics Fellowship program.

 My clinical informatics efforts focus on optimizing electronic workflows for neonatology providers, and my academic interests include interventional informatics to achieve examples of a learning healthcare system.
 I also enjoy applying technologies such as text and predictive analytics to hospital data to enhance the quality and safety of healthcare.

 Clinical Informatics Fellowship, Stanford University Medical Center

 Palo Alto, CA

 - Christopher Longhurst, Clinical Associate Professor, School of Medicine

 - Natalie Pageler, Clinical Associate Professor, School of Medicine

-- Todd Ferris, Associate CIO, SoM - Information Resources & Technology, School of Medicine
+- Todd Ferris, Chief Technology Officer, SoM - Information Resources & Technology, SoM - Information Resources & Technology

 For More Information: